 India’s stable growth makes investing easier regardless of domestic and global concerns.

-That’s what Swanand Kelkar, executive director at Morgan Stanley Investment Management, said on BloombergQuint’s special series, Alpha Moguls.
+That’s what Swanand Kelkar, managing director at Morgan Stanley Investment Management, said on BloombergQuint’s special series, Alpha Moguls.
 And he’s not overly worried about valuations.

 “When you want to go out and buy, things are not cheap.
 When you are scared and want to invest in fixed deposits is when things are cheap,” said Kelkar who oversees $3 billion worth of India investments.
 “That’s the universal answer to the question on valuations.”

 Kelkar is bullish on the India story.
 The nominal gross domestic product has been growing in double digits for the last few years.
 That makes the job of an investor “very easy”, compared to similar-sized economies around the world, he said.